Improved Parallel Algorithms for Baumslag Groups: Power circuits

-\begin{proof} We use \cref{lem: longchain} to prolongate $C_0$ to a new chain $\tilde C_0$ such that the last $\mu$ nodes of $\tilde C_0$ are not already present in $\Gamma$ (this can be done \eg by applying \cref{lem: longchain} to prolongate $C_0$ to length $i$ for all $i \in \interval{1}{(\mu + 1)\cdot \abs{\Gamma}}$ and checking the number of newly introduced nodes at the end of the chain).
-This replaces Step 1 in the proof of \cite[Lemma~20]{MattesW21}.
-Now, we can proceed exactly as Step 2 in the proof of \cite[Lemma~20]{MattesW21}~-- except that we do not prolongate the chain $\tilde C_0$ any more.
+\begin{proof} We first prolongate $C_0$ to a new chain $\tilde C_0$ such that the last $\mu$ nodes of $\tilde C_0$ are not already present in $\Gamma$.
+This can be done \eg by applying \cref{lem: longchain} to prolongate $C_0$ to length $i$ for all $i \in \interval{1}{(\mu + 1)\cdot \abs{\Gamma}}$ and checking the number of newly introduced nodes at the end of the chain.
+This is possible in $\uTC{0}$ because we construct polynomially many power circuits of polynomial size.
+For each chain, we either introduced $\mu$ new nodes at the end or we merged two maximal chains.
+We choose $i$ minimal such that there are at least $\mu$ new nodes at the end of the new $C_0$ and discard the other circuits.

+This replaces Step 1 in the proof of \cite[Lemma~4.15]{MattesWCC23}.
+Now, we can proceed exactly as in Step 2 of this proof~-- except that we do not prolongate the chain $\tilde C_0$ any more.
+Note that the operations we need like addition, comparison and making a \sdr compact are all in $\uTC{0}$.